-photo © Visit Finland
+photo © Visit Pori

 Tourism Pori & Pori Guide

 Situated on the west coast of Finland, tourists have long enjoyed Pori’s mix of unique natural and cultural attractions.
 For travellers who love the seaside the beaches of Yyteri, with 6km of rolling dunes, are among the finest in Europe.
 Incredible views can be had from the Yyteri Observation Tower (63m high), of the nearby islands of Mäntyluoto, Reposaari and Ahlainen.
 The unique wetlands nature of Satakunta is explored in the Ark Nature Centre, just one of many fine museums in the area.
-Pori also hosts the world famous 5 day Pori Jazz festival, the Pori International Folk Culture Festiva and the charming Lainsuojattomat Festival.
+Pori also hosts the world famous 5 day Pori Jazz festival, the Pori International Folk Culture Festival and the charming Lainsuojattomat Festival.

 First established by the son of King Gustavus of Sweden, John Duke of Finland, in 1558, on the banks of the Kokemäenjoki river, the city became an important trade centre though which whitefish, salmon and other products of the Gulf of Bothnia were exported to continental Europe.
 Exotic delicacies such as spices, fine wines and fabrics were imported to Pori.
 From here they were sent on to other parts of Satakunta and northern Finland.